SaurabhGandhele/Android-App-for-U2F/README.md

 Contact
 =======

-Please report bugs and features to hello@ledger.fr
+Please report bugs and features to smg6512@rit.edu